basha463/CoffeeSales/README.md

 # CoffeeSales
 This project analyzes a coffee company’s sales data.
 It covers trends, product performance, and profitability across different dimensions.

-Clean and format the date.
+Clean and format the data.

 Track year-on-year (YoY) and month-on-month sales trends.